top of page

 The fast paced lifestyle of the city and our generation in general (ie. social media) makes me feel like I need to be taking advantage of every little thing.
 The free pop ups, the one of a kind restaurants, the culture, the limited Broadway show engagements, the people we've yet to meet, the architecture - I want to see it all!

-I feel guilty when I don't audition multiple times a week and work out and make plans with friends and get a full 8 hours and meal prep and journal and the list goes on and on.
+I feel guilty when I don't audition multiple times a week and work out and make plans with friends and get a full 8 hours of sleep and meal prep and journal and the list goes on and on.

 I fear that sometimes I'm not taking advantage of my life.
 I fear a lot of things.
 Maybe guilt is a little bit of fear?
 Maybe it's fear that has been instilled inside of us because of someone or something or an experience or an institution or society???
 Just a thought.

-How do we take guilt and acknowledge it while also maybe recognizing that it's holding us back from living our life in the present.
+How do we take guilt and acknowledge it while also maybe recognizing that it's holding us back from living our life in the present?

 Recent Posts